NXT TakeOver: Stand & Deliver: Preliminary matches

-The opening match was the ladder match for the unification of the NXT Cruiserweight and NXT Interim Cruiserweight Championships between Santos Escobar and Jordan Devlin.
-Late in the match, Escobar and Devlin battled on top of the ladder where Escobar gave a Headbutt to Devlin, sending him to another stack of ladders.
+Night 2 began with the ladder match between Santos Escobar and Jordan Devlin to unify the NXT Cruiserweight and NXT Interim Cruiserweight Championships.
+In the closing moments, Escobar and Devlin battled on top of the ladder where Escobar gave a headbutt to Devlin, sending him to another stack of ladders.
 Escobar then won by unhooking both the belts to become the unified Cruiserweight Champion.